1Password/load-secrets-action/README.md

 ---

-`load-secrets-action` loads secrets from 1Password into GitHub Actions using [Service Accounts](https://developer.1password.com/docs/service-accounts) or [1Password Connect](https://developer.1password.com/docs/connect).
+`load-secrets-action` loads secrets from 1Password into GitHub Actions using [Service Accounts](https://developer.1password.com/docs/service-accounts), [1Password Connect](https://developer.1password.com/docs/connect), or [Workload Identity](https://www.1password.dev/environments/credential-broker).

 Specify in your workflow YAML file which secrets from 1Password should be loaded into your job, and the action will make them available as environment variables for the next steps.